ember-learn/guides-source/guides/release/components-update/component-state.md

 }
 ```

-**The getter does not need any special annotatations.** As long as you've marked the properties that can change with `@tracked`, you can use normal JavaScript to compute new values from those properties.
+**The getter does not need any special annotatations.** As long as you've marked the properties that can change with `@tracked`, you can use JavaScript to compute new values from those properties.

-We update the template to use the `total` property:
+We can now update the template to use the `total` property:

 ```handlebars {data-filename="app/components/counter.hbs" data-diff="+3"}
 <p>{{this.count}}</p>